-An even more glaring issue can be found for remote workforces, where employees have even less face to face interaction.
+An even more glaring issue can be found in remote workforces, where employees have even less face-to-face interaction.
 But still, it doesn’t mean employees can’t meet now and then.

 Companies are aware of this issue and are looking to the idea of a remote team retreat for in-person team building.